Complify Learning Library

 Course Course overview Availability

 1 Foundations of Dementia Care A grounding course covering what dementia is, how it differs from normal aging, and how it progresses.
-Sets the baseline knowledge every caregiver needs before specialized training.
-Coming soon
+Sets the baseline knowledge every caregiver needs before specialized training. $14.95Purchase Course

-2 Types of Dementia: Beyond Alzheimer's A diagnostic literacy course exploring the distinct presentations of the major dementia subtypes, helping caregivers recognize that dementia is not one disease.
-Coming soon
+2 Types of Dementia: Beyond Alzheimer's A diagnostic literacy course exploring the distinct presentations of the major dementia subtypes, helping caregivers recognize that dementia is not one disease. $14.95Purchase Course

-3 Person-Centered Care in Dementia A philosophy-and-practice course teaching caregivers to see the person, not the diagnosis, and preserve identity, dignity, preferences, and relationships.
-Coming soon
+3 Person-Centered Care in Dementia A philosophy-and-practice course teaching caregivers to see the person, not the diagnosis, and preserve identity, dignity, preferences, and relationships. $14.95Purchase Course

-4 Communication Strategies for Dementia A skills course focused on verbal and non-verbal communication techniques for clinical and non-clinical caregivers.
-Coming soon
+4 Communication Strategies for Dementia A skills course focused on verbal and non-verbal communication techniques for clinical and non-clinical caregivers. $14.95Purchase Course

-5 Responding to Behavioral and Psychological Symptoms (BPSD) A practical course on de-escalation and root-cause analysis for agitation, aggression, paranoia, hallucinations, and resistance.
-Coming soon
+5 Responding to Behavioral and Psychological Symptoms (BPSD) A practical course on de-escalation and root-cause analysis for agitation, aggression, paranoia, hallucinations, and resistance. $14.95Purchase Course

 6 Activities of Daily Living (ADL) Care A hands-on care course covering physical caregiving tasks that can become challenging as dementia progresses.
 Coming soon